Close Modal×

 So Where Does Escrow in Real Estate Start?

 It starts with you as a real estate agent getting a buyer and a seller together.
 That can be to either acquire or sell a property depending on who you are representing.
-When everyone is happy and in agreement, both parties will enter into a legal and binding contract called the RPA or Residential Purchase Agreement.
+When everyone is happy and in agreement, both parties will enter into a legal and binding purchase agreement (this may be called different names depending on your state—such as the RPA (Residential Purchase Agreement) in California).

-The RPA is integral to the transaction because it covers all the terms, conditions, and stipulations that have to be met according to what the buyer and seller have agreed upon.
-It acts as the blueprint for escrow to carry out.
+The purchase agreement is integral to the transaction because it covers all the terms, conditions, and stipulations that have to be met according to what the buyer and seller have agreed upon.
+It acts as the blueprint for escrow (or the closing/settlement team) to carry out.

 When Does Escrow Step In?

 When you have a fully executed contract that’s when escrow steps in.
-A “fully executed” contract means that the buyer, seller, and their respective agents have all signed off the Residential Purchase agreement as well as any other addendums or amendments that include the conditions of the sale.
+A “fully executed” contract means that the buyer, seller, and their respective agents have all signed off the purchase agreement as well as any other addendums or amendments that include the conditions of the sale.

-The main purpose of an escrow company is to now take the RPA and make sure that all the conditions are met in the transaction.
+The main purpose of the escrow/closing team is to now take the contract and make sure that all the conditions are met in the transaction.
 As a matter of fact, escrow will not close until that happens.
 Not only will they make sure that all the stipulations are met, but they are also responsible for keeping everything on schedule and accounting for every penny.

 So what happens if you’re going through escrow and a condition has not been met?
 What happens then?
 Does escrow still close?
 As we just discussed it’s escrow’s responsibility to make sure that all conditions are met.
 Let’s talk about how escrow handles the situation when they aren’t.